SeifAldien/SeifAldien/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=seifaldien&label=Profile%20views&color=0e75b6&style=flat" alt="seifaldien" /> </p>

-<p> ⚡ Computer science fresh graduate with a focus on mastering software development.
+<p> ⚡ Computer Science graduate with a focus on mastering software development.
 Driven by a passion for crafting efficient solutions and exploring the endless possibilities in software.
 Excited about the journey of continuous learning and growth in the dynamic field of technology. </p>
 <p> Currently working as a Software Engineer Intern at Fawry. </p>
 <p align="left">
 </p>